 - Light on tech

-Coming equipped with a 125cc four stroke, liquid cooled, single cylinder engine with a six-speed gearbox putting out 14.7 horsepower, you will see speeds pushing 80 MPH.
-Another great thing about the Mt125 is the mighty 134 MPG and 10-litre fuel tank allowing for an estimated 290 miles in range.
+Why, I hear you ask?
+Well, let me tell you.
+Coming equipped with a Euro 5+ 125cc four-stroke, liquid-cooled engine with a six-speed gearbox putting out 14.7 horsepower, you will see speeds pushing 80mph.
+Another great thing about the MT is the mighty 134mpg and 10-litre fuel tank, allowing for an estimated 290 miles in range.

 Pros: